My friends often ask me, and I answer: it depends!

 You can spend doing yoga, walking, and other lower-intensity exercises on the rest days.
 Please ensure a balanced and healthy diet full of nutrition for the best results.

-If you’re just starting, 20-30 minutes is a great goal with an easy walking pace.
+If you’re starting, 20-30 minutes is an excellent goal with an easy walking pace.
 You can gradually increase your time as you get more comfortable walking on the treadmill.
 If you want to lose weight, aim for 30-60 minutes at a moderate to vigorous intensity.
 And if you’re trying to improve your fitness level, 60-90 minutes at a moderate intensity is ideal.

 Some Common Treadmill Mistakes

 There are some common treadmill mistakes: